-Acupunture works to free the unhealthy flow by inserting very thin needles into the key points, which unblock the stagnation, regulate the stream, and balance the energy.
+Acupuncture works to free the unhealthy flow by inserting very thin needles into the key points, which unblock the stagnation, regulate the stream, and balance the energy. the important for Chinese Medicine is to have a proper diagnosis and treatment, that is why is very important to find a practitioner with a proper trained and background,who is also practicing qigong with good energy flow by themselves ,Since acupuncture is described as a pivot of energy or spirit in ancient Chinese book, the practitioner is holding space for you and find the right key to open the door of your body,so the blocked energy can flow properly.
 Because of the influence of Acupuncture on the points in our energy channels, research suggests that Acupuncture can help manage pain, and many internal diseases.
-The World Health Organization (WHO) named more than fifty conditions that Acupuncture has helped: chronic illness, depression, infection, cold/flu, digestive issues, fatigue, injuries, musculoskeletal pain, arthritis, sciatica, migraines, neuropathy etc.
+The World Health Organization (WHO) named more than fifty conditions that Acupuncture has helped: chronic illness, depression, infection, cold/flu, digestive issues, fatigue, injuries, musculoskeletal pain, arthritis, sciatica, migraines, nephropathy etc.

 We use only very thin disposable needles.
 Consequently, with the insertion of acupuncture needles, you will feel little, or no sensation.
-When the needle contacts with your energy flow at the points along your energy channels, you may feel a tingling sensation or energy moving.
+When the needle contacts with your energy flow at the points along your energy channels, you may feel a tingling sensation or energy moving, most time there is obvious sound from abdominal area as we practice a lot of abdominal methods and school.

 Acupuncture treatment length and frequency is carefully determined to give individual patients the best relief from their presenting conditions.
-Acupuncture treatments are usually given weekly throughout the prescribed course of treatment.
+Acupuncture treatments are usually given 2-3 times/week throughout the prescribed course of treatment if you have some conditions to dress ; once a week is good for maintain your general health and prevent disease.

 Chinese Herbal Medicine is part of the ancient healing art of Traditional Chinese Medicine (TCM).
 Chinese herbs are used to restore the "Qi", or energy of the body by bringing balance to the opposing forces of Yin and Yang.
 TCM believes that the imbalance of Yin and Yang creates blockage in Qi which results in illness.
 TCM identifies combinations of herbs that are particularly effective in restoring the balance between Yin and Yang under many different conditions.
 The result, according to TCM, is a return of the flow of Qi throughout the body, and an improvement in general physical and mental health.
 There are over 6,000 species of herbs that are processed in a number of ways to ensure that the active ingredients are accessible.
 Chinese herbs use all-natural ingredients in special formulations individualized for each patient.
 Modern herbs are ground into a powder before being placed into a capsule, or pressed into a tablet for easy swallowing.
 Many of these millennium-old recipes have formed the basis for Western medicine after rigorous research.
 For example, TCM expert Tu Youyou was awarded half of the Nobel Prize in Medicine in 2015 for her discovery of the herb artemisinin, isoltated from the plant known as Sweet Wormwood, now compounded into a drug to treat malaria.